SyneRBI/SIRF-Exercises/README.md

 ```
 iPython
 -------
-You might be able to convince spyder to run iPython.
+The jupyter notebooks will normally be running iPython, although this depends a bit on your configuration.
+iPython is Python with a few extensions to make the experience a bit friendlier.

-And here are some useful iPython "magic" commands that you can use in the iPython
+Here are some useful iPython "magic" commands that you can use in the iPython
 console on the right (but not in the scripts).
 Most of these are identical
 to what you would use in the terminal. (*Note*: these commands do not work in a Python console.)